exaQ-ai/polyadicQML/examples/README.rst

 figures in this examples.
-Note that the second experiment being run on a physical quantum computer, the test output is random, so it could slightly differ form the presented one -- run on IBMq-burlington the 23rd June 2020.
+Note that the second experiment being run on a physical quantum computer, the test output is random, so it could slightly differ form the presented one -- run on ibmq_burlington the 23rd June 2020.

 From the root directory, the examples can be run by command line as: